dengste/org-caldav/README.md

 each entry with an active timestamp, so that org-caldav can find it.
 It will also sync deletions, but more on that later.

+You can also return to the simpler version which only does one-way syncing.
+Simply set `org-caldav-sync-direction` to `'org->cal` or `'cal->org`, depending on which direction you'd like to have.
+If you choose `'org->cal`, then `org-caldav-inbox` won't matter and can be `nil`.
+Likewise, if you choose `'cal->org`, then `org-caldav-files` will be ignored and only the calendar will be imported into the inbox.

 #### Org and the iCalendar format

 An Org entry can store much more information than an iCalendar entry,